United States collections

 Since the National Library's creation in 1925, we have acquired large quantities of foreign works, resulting in a wide-ranging and varied international collection.

-For general enquiries, please contact Foreign Collections at email@example.com.
+For general enquiries, please email us at firstname.lastname@example.org.